pipe-cd/pipecd/docs/content/en/docs/faq/_index.md

 - Not just Kubernetes applications, PipeCD also provides a unified interface for other cloud services (CloudRun, AWS Lamda...) and Terraform
 - Supports multiple Git repositories
-- Has UI for better visibility
+- Has web UI for better visibility
     - Log viewer for each deployment
     - Visualization of application component/state in realtime
     - Show configuration drift in realtime